One-World-One-Family/Non-Inclusive-Word-Filterer/README.md

-# Non-Inclusive Word Filter 🔍
+# Non-Inclusive Word Filterer 🔍

 ## Introduction
 This is a small python script which scans code bases for non inclusive words and outputs a csv report of their usages to increase diversity and inclusiveness in codebases.